What Is a Witch's Mark?

 Marks on a Witch’s Body

-Favorite places to search included the armpits and even under the eyelids.
+Some favorite places to search on the body included the armpits and even under the eyelids.

 Sometimes hereditary witches claim that a certain mark has been passed down the generations within a family.
 Sybil Leek (1917-1982), the infamous witch and astrologer of the New Forest, Hampshire, England, and later of Los Angeles, claimed to have a hereditary mark that appeared on various female members of her family.